 Formation of a storm cloud

-The presence of unstable, humid and warm air masses results in the formation of storm clouds: cumulonimbus clouds.
+The presence of unstable, humid, and warm air masses leads to the formation of storm clouds: cumulonimbus clouds.

-This type of cloud is very developed, both horizontally (around 10 km in diameter) and vertically (up to 15 km).
-Its very characteristic shape is often compared to the profile of an anvil, of which it has horizontal lower and upper planes.
-The existence in a cumulonimbus of very significant temperature gradients (the temperature can drop to – 65°C in the upper part), leads to very rapid ascending air currents; this results in an electrification of the water particles.
+This type of cloud is very well developed, both horizontally (approximately 10 km in diameter) and vertically (up to 15 km).
+Its distinctive shape is often compared to the profile of an anvil, as it possesses horizontal upper and lower planes.
+The existence of very significant temperature gradients within a cumulonimbus cloud (the temperature can drop to -65°C in the upper part) results in very rapid updrafts; this leads to the electrification of water particles.

-In a typical thundercloud, the upper part, made of ice crystals, is generally positively charged, while the lower part, made of water droplets, is negatively charged.
-By influence, the lower part of the cloud leads to the development of charges of opposite signs (therefore positive on the part of the ground which is nearby).
+In a typical storm cloud, the upper part, made up of ice crystals, is generally positively charged, while the lower part, made up of water droplets, is negatively charged.
+Through this influence, the lower part of the cloud causes the development of charges of opposite signs (therefore positive) on the ground nearby.

-Electrical exchanges occur inside this cloud, but also between different clouds of the same nature.
-We then see lightning.
+Electrical exchanges occur within this cloud, but also between different clouds of the same type.
+This results in lightning.

-However, the cumulonimbus also behaves like a gigantic cloud-to-ground plane capacitor, whose intermediate distance often reaches 1 to 2 km.
+However, the cumulonimbus also behaves like a gigantic flat cloud-ground capacitor, the intermediate distance of which often reaches 1 to 2 km.

-The electro-atmospheric field on the ground, which is of the order of a hundred volts per meter (in good weather), is then reversed and can reach an absolute value of 15 to 20 kV/m when a discharge to the ground is imminent. .
+The electro-atmospheric field at ground level, which is on the order of a hundred volts per meter (in good weather), is then reversed and can reach an absolute value of 15 to 20 kV/m when a ground discharge is imminent.

-This discharge when it occurs is called lightning strike.
+This discharge, when it occurs, is called a lightning strike.

 Formation of a lightning strike

-Observation without specific equipment does not make it possible to discern the phases of the formation of a lightning strike.
+Observation without specific equipment does not allow us to discern the phases of the formation of a lightning strike.

 However, the following phenomena occur in most lightning strikes:

-- A bright descending tracer starts from a point in the cloud and advances about 50 m at a speed of 50,000 km/s.
+- A luminous descending leader starts from a point in the cloud and advances approximately 50 m at a speed of 50,000 km/s.

 - A second descending tracer starts from the same point, follows the previous path with a comparable speed, passes the stopping point of the first by a similar distance and disappears in turn.

-The process is repeated in this way until the head of the last tracer arrives a few dozen meters from the ground.
+The process is repeated until the head of the last tracer reaches within a few dozen meters of the ground.

-As soon as the head of a descending tracer approaches the ground, a cloud-ground connection is established with the electrostatic effluvia (corona effect) from the ground.
-An ascending tracer from the ground to the cloud then occurs: this is the priming phenomenon.
+As soon as the tip of a descending leader approaches the ground, a cloud-ground connection is established with the electrostatic efflux (corona effect) from the ground.
+This results in an ascending leader moving from the ground towards the cloud This is the priming phenomenon.

-Note: The “magnitude” of the initiation is inversely linked to the distance from the storm cloud.
-This is why a tall building will be more “easily” hit by lightning.
+Note: The "magnitude" of the initiation is inversely related to the distance from the storm cloud.
+This is why a tall building will be more "easily" struck by lightning.

 The meeting of the two phenomena (descending and ascending tracer) constitutes the main discharge (lightning strike), which can be followed by a series of secondary discharges traveling through the channel ionized by the main discharge of a single tracer.

-In an average negative lightning strike, the current intensity value is close to 25,000 amperes.
+In an average negative lightning strike, the current intensity value is close to 25,000 amps.

-The characteristic phases of the evolution of negative lightning strike:
+The characteristic phases of the evolution of a negative lightning strike:

 2. Initiation of ascending tracers.

-3. Meeting between an ascending tracer and the descending tracer by leaps, then flow of the arc current in return.
+3. Meeting between an ascending tracer and the descending tracer by jumps, then return flow of the arc current.